Tamambo language: Consonants

+Most syllables are of the form CV; closed syllables usually end in a nasal and can also optionally occur in reduplication.

 Writing system

 Few speakers of Tamambo are literate, and there is no standard orthography.
 Spelling conventions used include:

 Pronouns and person markers

 In Tamambo, personal pronouns distinguish between first, second, and third person.
 There is an inclusive and exclusive marking on the first-person plural and gender is not marked.
 There are four classes of pronouns, which is not uncommon in other Austronesian languages: